-“British Flair – with Country Fair“ (formerly “British Day“) will be taking place for the 29th year in succession from 9th to 11th August 2019 in the grounds of the Hamburger Polo Club, beginning as during the past few years on Friday midday.
+“British Flair – with Country Fair“ (formerly “British Day“) took place for the 29th year in succession from 9th to 11th August 2019 in the grounds of the Hamburger Polo Club, beginning as during the past few years on Friday midday.

 The CULT EVENT for the whole family and an absolute epitome of German-British friendship.